MobilePayDev/MobilePay-TransactionReporting-API/docs/api/resources/transactions.md

   PaymentPointName | string | The registered name of a payment point.
   ReceiverAccount | string | Account number where funds have been transferred to.
 IBAN or regular account number.
   Transactions | json array | A collection of transactions (see below for details) Type | [Transaction type](../types.md#transaction-type) | Specifies transaction type.
-Possible values are: Payment, Refund, Fee, SentBackTransfer, Payout
+Possible values are: Payment, Refund, Fee, Transfer, SentBackTransfer, Payout
   Amount | [Admount](../types.md#amount) | Transaction amount.
 Positive for debit transactions, negative for credit transactions.
   CurrencyCode | [Currency](../types.md#currency) | Transaction currency.
   CustomBulkId | string | Pass through reference provided by merchant for the transaction (optional).